 J.J.
 Brown is the Vice Chancellor for Student Affairs.
 Previously J.J. served as the Associate Vice Chancellor and Dean of Students for Student Development from June 2010-April 2017.
 Serving on other university wide committees, J.J. focuses on the challenges and support of today’s student in today’s complex learning environment.
 Prior to coming to Appalachian in 2010, J.J. served nine years as an Associate Dean of Students at The University of Tennessee, Knoxville.
 J.J. received his Bachelor’s degree in Speech Communication and Master’s degree in College Student Personnel both from the University of Tennessee, Knoxville.

-As the Associate Vice Chancellor of Student Affairs, Matt's portfolio consits of Administrative Services, the Child Development Center, Electronic Student Services, University Housing, Director of Staff Deveopment & Strategic initiatives, Director of Assessment and Student Affairs Capital Projects.
+As the Associate Vice Chancellor of Student Affairs, Matt's portfolio consits of Administrative Services, the Child Development Center, Electronic Student Services, University Housing, Staff Development & Strategic initiatives, Student Affairs Assessment and Student Affairs Capital Projects.
 Matt served as the Director of Administrative Support Services from July 2010 until his appointment as Assistant Vice Chancellor.
 Matt previously served in higher education as the Senior Associate Director of Admissions at Appalachian and as Director for the University of North Carolina System Office at Fudan University in Shanghai, China.
 He has also provided consulting services to the Southeast Asian Ministers of Education Organization in Ho Chi Minh City, Vietnam, the Ministry of Education of Laos, National University of Laos, USAID in Afghanistan and the Tennessee Department of Human Services.
 Matt is a native North Carolinian with a BS in Business Administration from Appalachian and a Master of Public Policy in Education Policy from Peabody College at Vanderbilt University.
 Matt is a Certified Government Financial Manager (CGFM) and a Certified Educational Facilities Professional (CEFP).

 Jeff currently serves as the Interim Assistant Vice Chancellor and Director of Student Engagement & Leadership and oversees the following Student Affairs Departments: Career Development, Student Engagement & Leadership and Multicultural Student Development.
 Jeff has been in the Department of Student Engagement & Leadership since 2014 and also co-advises the Student Government Association (SGA) as well as co-directs the Plemmons Leadership Scholars program.
 Jeff has a Bachelor of Science degree in Animal Science and a Master of Arts in Student Affairs from the University of Tennessee.